Kalutu/time-master/README.md

 - React: A JavaScript library for building user interfaces.
 - HTML: The standard markup language for creating web pages.
 - CSS: A stylesheet language used for describing the presentation of a document.

+## Contributing
+Contributions to the 25 + 5 Clock application are welcome!
+If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.

+## Credits
+This 25 + 5 Clock project is part of the [FreeCodeCamp Frontend Certification](https://www.freecodecamp.org/learn/front-end-libraries/) course.
+It was completed as one of the required projects in the curriculum.

+FreeCodeCamp (FCC) is a nonprofit organization that offers a comprehensive web development curriculum and certifications.
+The Frontend Certification focuses on frontend libraries and frameworks like React, and it covers various topics including HTML, CSS, JavaScript, and more.

+Learn more about FreeCodeCamp and their educational programs on their official website: [https://www.freecodecamp.org/](https://www.freecodecamp.org/)